 What gets us to leave our house when it’s a whopping eight degrees outside?
 Jewelry, that’s what.
 Mic Urban of Michael Urban Jewelry specializes in one-of-a-kind pieces made with rare stones and also creates limited edition collections twice a year.
 Inspired by his unique life between Connecticut and Puerto Rico, we can tell you right here in the first paragraph that you need to check it out!

 Keep scrolling to hear Mic’s fascinating story, his process, and his philosophy.
 Most importantly, see what you might want to add to your own jewelry collection. 😍

-Anticuado (meaning “antiquated” in Spanish) is a jewelry line inspired by artifacts.
-Challenging the idea of modern day “fast fashion” and factory-made jewelry, silversmith Mic Urban’s pieces are handmade with techniques utilized thousands of years ago.
+Mic’s jewelry line inspired by artifacts.
+Challenging the idea of modern day “fast fashion” and factory-made jewelry, silversmith His pieces are handmade with techniques utilized thousands of years ago.
 His jewelry is made in 950 sterling silver or in 24k vermeil (24k gold plating over 950 silver).